 Amenities

-Mae Haad Beach has two organized parking areas: one on the right side of the beach and the other on the left.
-The right parking lot is paved, with scooters lined up almost to the shore, while the left one is a sandy parking area.
-On the right side of Mae Haad, in the same bay, there’s a boat docking area and a couple of beachfront resorts if you’re considering staying there.
+Mae Haad has two organised car parks, one closer to the right edge of the beach, the other closer to the left.
+The right one is covered with asphalt, bikes are parked in rows and the car park extends almost to the shore, while the one on the left is a parking area on sand.
+On the right part of Mae Haad, in the bay of the same name, there’s a boat parking area, and there are a couple of beachfront resorts if you want to stay here.

 Accommodation

-If you’re planning a longer stay, say for a couple of weeks, I’d recommend these two resorts:
+As options for a couple of holiday weeks, I would recommend these two resorts:

 - Maehaad Bay Resort